inno-robotics/iiwa_multiscenario/README.md

 # iiwa_multiscenario
 Framework for experiments with kuka iiwa collision reactions.
 The program provides an interface for development of simple robot reactions and combining them in form of finite state machine.

 Each reaction should be inherited from the _RobotStrategie_ class.
-It also should redefine the follosing methods:
+It also should redefine the following methods:
 * _execute(ControlInterface& )_ - robot movement during the reaction
 * _isFinish()_ - check if the state can be changed
 * _reset()_ - change internal object parameters if need